 Since I didn’t feel like I could insert myself into the conversation, I saved my rant advice for this post.

 A little background

 I’ve been studying the principles of wise money management for more than 25 years.
-However, for much of that time, out of the many topics that exist within personal finance, I would be the first to admit that investing was my weakest link.
+However, for much of that time, out of the many topics that exist within personal finance, I would have been the first to admit that investing was my weakest link.

-All of that changed in 2012 when I joined the staff of Sound Mind Investing (SMI), a Christian company that’s been publishing an investment newsletter for 28 years.
-I’ve learned a ton about investing in the past six years, and it is mostly those ideas that made me so concerned about what I overheard.
+All of that changed in 2012 when I joined the staff of Sound Mind Investing (SMI), a Christian company that’s been publishing an investment newsletter for over 30 years.
+I’ve learned a ton about investing since then, and it is mostly those ideas that made me so concerned about what I overheard.

 There were four main issues.

 I heard several comments about what certain stocks were doing on that particular day.
 However, the daily movements of the market or a particular stock or fund are, for the most part, nothing more than noise.
 Historically, the market has been positive just slightly better than half of the individual days that the market has been open.
 In other words, on any given day, you have about a 50-50 chance of making money.
 But the longer your holding period, the more the odds move in your favor.

 Bottom line: Don’t get wrapped up in the market’s daily fluctuations; think long-term.

 I heard lots of talk about selling certain stocks at their peak.
 But how will they know when a stock is at its peak?
 Or when a stock on their buying list is at its low?

 Think about the market overall.
 In any given year, it’ll typically have lots of ups and downs on its way to its year-end result.
 Which one of the peaks would turn out to be the market’s high for that year?
 Which one of its valleys would turn out to be its low?
 It’s impossible to know.